-Our papers have been carefully designed to emulate the CEM exams used in many counties.
-They are absolutely perfect for Gloucestershire, which is where we are based and have been created with the help of extensive feedback from our students.
-They are also suitable for many other counties that have now made the switch to CEM;
+Our papers have been carefully designed to emulate the questions asked in the real exams.
+They are absolutely perfect for Gloucestershire, which is where we are based, but they are used in many other counties and have been created with the help of extensive feedback from our students.

 The CEM exam has historically consisted of two papers: